-Scrum teams believe that unbridled faith in an upfront plan frequently blinds people to the fact that the plan might be wrong.
-Instead, Scrum teams rapidly replan and adapt to the stream of economically important information that is continuously arriving during the development effort.
+- Adapt to Real-Time Information and Replan.
+Scrum is based on the principle that pressure to conform to a set plan often blinds people to the fact that the plan might be wrong.
+Scrum teams, therefore, rapidly replan and adapt to the stream of economically important information that is continuously arriving during the development effort.

-Scrum measures progress by building working, validated assets that deliver value and that can be used to validate important assumptions.
-In Scrum, it's not about how much work teams begin; it's about what customer-valuable work they finish.
+- Measure Progress by Validating Working Assets.
+Scrum teams measure progress by building working, validated assets that deliver value and that can be used to validate important assumptions.
+In Scrum, it's not about how much work a team starts, but what customer-valuable work a team finishes.

 There are specific performance-related characteristics we expect when using Scrum.
 The three principles below focus on this topic.

 The core agile principles are the fundamental beliefs that drive how teams develop with Scrum.
-A more indepth discussion and additional examples of these principles can be found in Chapter 3 of the Essential Scrum book.
-The next chapter begins a series of chapters on the mechanics of Scrum, starting with sprints.
+A more in-depth discussion and additional examples of these principles can be found in Chapter 3 of the Essential Scrum book.
+The next chapter begins a series of discussions about the mechanics of Scrum, starting with sprints.